 Molesworth, M., 2009.
 Managing to play: the everday lives of adult videogame consumers.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: